Good vision is essential in childhood development and regular eye examinations are the key to good vision.

 Children should have their first eye examination by the age of four, sooner if any problems are suspected.
 The earlier a problem is detected, the more effectively it can be treated.

 It doesn’t matter if your child is too young to talk or read a letter chart, as we use a range of techniques and modern equipment to detect visual problems at any age.

 Such equipment used is a computerised test chart which allows us to use pictures, numbers, shapes as well as letters to check the child’s vision.

 At Peter Booth Opticians, we stock a wide range of spectacles specially designed for children’s faces to choose from.
 Many have soft nose pads for extra comfort and sprung hinges to withstand extra wear and tear.
-So remember, regular eye examinations could be crucial for your child’s health care and personal development, so don’t delay and contact Peter Booth Opticians for an appointment as soon as possible.
+So remember, regular sight tests could be crucial for your child’s health care and personal development, so don’t delay and contact Peter Booth Opticians for an appointment as soon as possible.